 Lights will guide you home.
 And ignite your bones.
 And I will try to fix you. – Coldplay

-During my whole life, from childhood to what is now around my mid-life point, assuming I live an average life, music has been the one constant that I use to help me in changing my mood and even healing me from a tough time.
+During my whole life, from childhood to what is now around my mid-life point, assuming I live an average life, music has been the one constant that I use to help me in changing my mood and even healing myself from tough times.

 For a long time, I thought I was alone in this feeling.
 For me, music lyrics are so powerful that I can actually remember times and locations for when I first heard my favorite songs and can then, in turn, usually tell you the artist, album, and year that the music first came out (give or take 1 year).
 But it wasn’t until recently that I learned what a gift of healing music is for me.